 - update of survey audits database.

-Any non-conformance to items on the checklists will result in non-registration of the dealing until rectified.
+Any non-conformance to items on the checklists will result in the dealing not being registered until it is rectified.
 In addition, the checklist items have been categorised into a listing of serious and non-serious non-conformances.
 Refer to Survey Audit Program Categories of Audit Non-Conformances available below.

-Licensed surveyors who receive two consecutive unsatisfactory survey audit results within a three-year period are required to speak to the Manager, Cadastral Infrastructure and Standards to review their survey audit findings to achieve improved performance and discuss possible corrective measures.
+Licensed surveyors who receive two consecutive unsatisfactory survey audit results within a three-year period are required to speak to the Manager Cadastral Infrastructure and Standards to review their survey audit findings to discuss possible corrective measures and improve performance.